“Creativity Is Intelligence Having Fun.” – Albert Einstein

 A more effective approach is to remind yourself of what you “want to” do and why you want to do it.

-In Feeling Good: The New Mood Therapy Revised and Updated, David Burns writes about motivation without coercion.
+In Feeling Good: The New Mood Therapy Revised and Updated, David Burns writes about how to motivate yourself without coercion.

 If you want to stay motivated, use “want to.”
 Eliminate “musts,” “shoulds,” and “oughts” from your vocabulary.